The Sober Sidekick Story

 I guess you could say I was a late bloomer - I had my first drink at 19 years old.
 But it stood out vividly in my memory because, out of all the things I had done up to that point, it was the first time I actually felt like myself.
 I finally felt comfortable in my own skin.

 So I cut myself off from everyone.
 My addiction thrived in that isolation and I eventually hit rock bottom.
-I couldn’t function with alcohol, but at the same time I could no longer function without it.
-My behaviors were unmanageable.
-I found myself in situations where I would come to in hospital beds, handcuffs or worse - at one point having to solve the problem I’d created by stealing from a drug dealer.
+I couldn’t function with alcohol, but at the same time, I could no longer function without it.

 I learned that recovery wasn’t about strength or willpower, but a change in perspective.
 And with the wall of guilt and shame broken down, I was able to connect with and relate to others.
 As I gained more perspective through interactions with other alcoholics and addicts in recovery, I began to understand that there’s more to me than my struggles.
 I also began working on a new project - an idea for a different kind of app.